MUSE Presents: Inna Faliks—Weight in the Fingertips: A Musical Odyssey from Soviet Ukraine to the International Stage

 $25.00

 Pianist Inna Faliks comes to MUSE!
-Blending autobiographical storytelling with music by Tchaikovsky, Gershwin, Chopin, Bach, and more, Polonaise-Fantaisie: The Story of a Pianist traces Faliks’ journey from her childhood in Odessa under the Soviet Union to emigrating to the United States with her parents—and ultimately reconnecting with the childhood friend who would become the love of her life.
+Blending autobiographical storytelling with music by Beethoven, Pagannini (arr.
+Liszt), Chopin, Bach, and more, Weight in the Fingertips: A Musical Odyssey from Soviet Ukraine to the International Stage traces Faliks’ journey from her childhood in Odessa under the Soviet Union to emigrating to the United States with her parents—and ultimately reconnecting with the childhood friend who would become the love of her life.

 Description